-- To create a compact, well-defined urban fabric that is attractive, safe, accessible, pedestrian-oriented and transit-supportive. - 6.1.3.2 To design and arrange streets and blocks to create a sense of identity through the treatment of natural/cultural heritage and architectural features, built form, massing, scale, site layout and orientation, and by incorporating diverse streetscape elements. - 6.1.3.3 To improve the connectivity of Markham's neighbourhoods, mixed-use and employment areas by providing a street network/public realm that is more conducive to transit, cycling and pedestrian use, and focuses on the needs and comfort of pedestrians, cyclists, and persons of all ages and abilities. - To promote a well-defined pattern of street and blocks for Markham's communities, particularly new mixed-use neighbourhoods and intensifications areas, in accordance with Section 7.1.3.3, that: - a) delineates a street hierarchy and block typology accommodating: - i. multiple routing options for pedestrians, cyclists and vehicles; - ii. a mixture of building forms and associated permitted uses; - iii. changes in land use and development intensities as the community evolves; - iv. natural landforms and topographic features; - v. appropriate pavement, sidewalk and boulevard widths including traffic calming, on-street parking, street tree planting, street furniture and green infrastructure, where appropriate; and - vi. the physical needs of people of all ages and abilities including pedestrians, cyclists, transit riders and automobile users; - b) contributes to placemaking by giving emphasis to natural and cultural heritage features, architecturally significant buildings, landscapes, parks and open spaces, and public art; - c) encourages connectivity and walkability by: - i. maximizing the number of street and neighbourhood connections; - ii. limiting the length of a typical block; - iii. providing mid-block pedestrian and bicycle connections where appropriate; - iv. minimizing the impact of vehicular access and egress from blocks; - v. providing a better balance of mobility and safety needs of all street users; and - vi. avoiding street closures and minimizing cul-de-sac and dead end streets; - d) improves access to transit facilities, community facilities and public open spaces; and - e) supports active transportation and promotes the principle of "complete streets" in accordance with Section 7.1.

-6.1.3.5 To require a streets and blocks plan, as a component of a required secondary plan, precinct plan, comprehensive block plan, mobility plan or where considered appropriate, to demonstrate how the planning and layout of streets, lanes and blocks will be in accordance with all the policies of Section 6.1.3 of this Plan.
+- To create a compact, well-defined urban fabric that is attractive, safe, accessible, pedestrian-oriented and transit-supportive. - 6.1.3.2 To design and arrange streets and blocks to create a sense of identity through the treatment of natural/cultural heritage and architectural features, built form, massing, scale, site layout and orientation, and by incorporating diverse streetscape elements. - 6.1.3.3 To improve the connectivity of Markham's neighbourhoods, mixed-use and employment areas by providing a street network/public realm that is more conducive to transit, cycling and pedestrian use, and focuses on the needs and comfort of pedestrians, cyclists, and persons with disabilities. - 6.1.3.4 To promote a well-defined pattern of street and blocks for Markham's communities, particularly new mixed-use neighbourhoods and intensifications areas, in accordance with Section 7.1.3.3 a), that: - a) delineates a street hierarchy and block typology accommodating: - i. multiple routing options for pedestrians, cyclists and vehicles; - ii. a mixture of building forms and associated permitted uses; - iii. changes in land use and development intensities as the community evolves; - iv. natural landforms and topographic features; - v appropriate pavement, sidewalk and boulevard widths including traffic calming, on-street parking, street tree planting, street furniture and green infrastructure, where appropriate; and - vi. the physical needs of people of all ages and abilities including pedestrians, cyclists, transit riders and automobile users; - b) contributes to placemaking by giving emphasis to natural and cultural heritage features, architecturally significant buildings, landscapes, parks and open spaces, and public art; - c) encourages connectivity and walkability by: - i. maximizing the number of street and neighbourhood connections; - ii. limiting the length of a typical block; - iii. providing mid-block pedestrian and bicycle connections where appropriate; - iv. minimizing the impact of vehicular access and egress from blocks; - v. providing a better balance of mobility and safety needs of all street users; and - vi. avoiding street closures and minimizing cul-de-sac and dead end streets; and - d) improves access to transit facilities, community facilities and public open spaces. - 6.1.3.5 To require a streets and blocks plan, as a component of a required secondary plan, precinct plan, comprehensive block plan, mobility plan or where considered appropriate, to demonstrate how the planning and layout of streets, lanes and blocks will be in accordance with all the policies of Section 6.1.3 of this Plan.